f41ardu/TelloProcessing/README.md

 - **TelloVideoCapture**

  Demonstrate to receive a video stream from a TELLO.
+(Raspberry PI only)

 - **TelloSDKVideo**

- Combine TelloTest and TelloVideoCapture
+ Combine TelloTest and TelloVideoCapture (Raspberry PI only)

 ## Environmental configuration